CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_05_Implementing_Azure-based_recovery_services.md

    ![](../media/backup88.png)

 ### Task 4: Perform file recovery by using Azure Recovery Services agent

+In this task, you will simulate a data loss by deleting a critical file (the hosts file) and then use the Azure Recovery Services agent to recover the file from a previous backup.
+You will perform the recovery through the Azure Backup console, mount the backup, and use the robocopy command to restore the file to its original location.

 1. On **SEA-SVR2**, open File Explorer, browse to the **C:\\Windows\\System32\\drivers\\etc\\** folder and delete the **hosts** file.